 Cryopreservation of cells is a simple process but there are some subtleties that it is best to be aware of in order to utilize the process successfully.
 The major factors are an understanding of the cryopreservation media, temperature, freezing profiles and viability assessment.
 These factors are all important but an emphasis is placed on the media which studies have shown is the most significant component.
 Using specially formulated cell preservation media at low temperatures is the recommended method.
 Cells should be added to cold solution as warm solution can significantly damage cells.
 Additionally, assessment of sample yield and viability should be carried out after monitoring the sample for at least 24 hours post-thaw.

 Cells and tissues may be stored using refrigeration for short periods up to a number of days.
 Hypothermic or cold storage uses special media to prevent cold shock damage to the human tissue samples and cells collected.
 The life of living samples can be extended via these methods as well providing for extended investigation time.

-Human Tissue Samples
+Human Tissue Samples and preserved Cells

 Successful use of human tissue samples and preserved cells depends on accurate sample assessment.
 Membrane-integrity assays used immediately after thawing often provide inaccurate results because of delayed-onset cell death due to preservation.
 Samples compared 24 hours post-thaw with metabolic or biochemical assays yield more accurate assessments.